American imperialism: 1700s–1800s: Manifest destiny

-Following the American victory over Mexico, colonization and settlement of California would begin which would soon lead to the California genocide.
-Estimates of total deaths in the genocide vary greatly from 2,000 to 100,000.
-The discovery of Gold in California resulted in an influx of settlers, who formed militias to kill and displace Indigenous peoples.
-The government of California supported expansion and settlement through the passage of the Act for the Government and Protection of Indians which legalized the enslavement of Native Americans and allowed settlers to capture and force them into labor.
-California further offered and paid bounties for the killing of Native Americans.
+Settlement of California accelerated, including the California genocide.
+Estimates of deaths vary from 2,000 to 100,000.
+The discovery of gold drew many miners and settlers who formed militias to kill and displace Native Americans.
+The California government supported expansion and settlement through the passage of the Act for the Government and Protection of Indians which legalized the forced indenture (effectively enslavement) of Native Americans.
+Some California towns offered and paid bounties for the killing of Native Americans.